gunnaraas/itf.certified.ninja/docs/ch07-databases.md

 # Understanding Databases
 Databases store data, the differences between different databases depends on the different situations that they are in, how these databases store data and how user’s extract data from the database.

-## Exploring Databases Concepts and Structures (Topic A)
+## Exploring Databases Concepts and Structures
--	Table is similar to a spreadsheet, but is not called a spreadsheet it is called a table.
+-	A table is similar to a spreadsheet, but is not called a spreadsheet, it is called a table.
 -	Flat file is also known as a spreadsheet, because it is 2D, it only has rows and columns.

--	When to Use Databases
+### When to Use Databases
 -	Multiple Concurrent Users you want multiple users to access the data in the database.
 -	Scalability is performance effects that increase of users or data points has on a set of data.
 Databases are extremely scalable, allowing access to hundreds or tens of thousands of users at a time.
 -	Speed will depend on the type of hardware that is installed on the machine, in particular RAM and Hard Drive storage.
 For example, if you had an SSD installed on your database and had adequate RAM then your machine would function much faster and have better performance.
--	Variety of Data can be stored within a database making it readily available and quick when searching for it.
+-	A wide variety of data can be stored within a database, making it readily available and quick when searching for it.
 -	Number of Records meaning that a database has no limit to the amount of data that can be stored on Its table (spreadsheet).
 The only limitation that could limit this would be the size of the storage capacity.
 -	Data Persistence is the ability for the database to keep the data, even when power is lost or when you are making changes in real time.
 The data “log” system will allow, data to be retrieved even when the data gets corrupted.
 -	Security is improved on a database, on a spreadsheet, if a user were to obtain the entire spreadsheet, they would be able to see all the data within that spread sheet.
 In a database, users maybe able to access specific columns or rows of data but not see anything else.